-By the end of this course you should be able to:
+By the end of this course, you should be able to:

-- · Analyse and discuss the international macro-economic and political environment. - · Describe the techniques and strategies employed by key decision makers who operate in the international financial arena. - · Identify and select the most appropriate risk management technique used to hedge risk, such as options and futures used in managing exposure to foreign exchange fluctuations. - · Analyse common difficulties faced by multinational companies whilst conducting financial management in different geographical regions. - · Develop knowledge on the models of international capital budgeting analysis and their role in making international financial management decisions.
+- Clearly identify the ways in which multinational corporations make important financial decisions. - Describe the techniques and strategies employed by key decision makers who operate in the international financial arena. - Identify and select the most appropriate risk management technique used to hedge risk, such as options and futures used in managing exposure to foreign exchange fluctuations. - Analyze common difficulties faced by multinational companies whilst conducting financial management in different geographical regions. - Develop knowledge on the models of international capital budgeting analysis and their role in making international financial management decisions.